 - Excellent graduate programs in basic research

 During the last two months of the program, students will begin preparing a written report and oral presentation of their work.
-The final oral presentations will be given at the annual student research symposium on campus at UCSF.
-Students are required to attend and present their work at a national DDCF meeting late in the year.
+Final oral presentations are required to be given at a national DDCF meeting usually in early June.
+There is also an option to present at the UCSF student research Symposium, and dissemination at academic or other scholarly conferences or venues is encouraged.

 An annual stipend of $29,000 is provided to each DDCF/CRF fellow.
-In addition, funds are available to support the conduct of the research study.
-Funds for relocation are provided, as are travel funds to the research site and the national DDCF conference.
+In addition, funds are available to support research and travel.

 A. Doris Duke Application Requirements:

-See details and on the Doris Duke website here.
+Application opens on November 1.
+See details on the Doris Duke website.

 B. UCSF Supplemental Application Requirements: